Richie13root/NetOS-Detect/README.md

  📄 License

 This project is distributed under the MIT License.
-See the LICENSE le for more information.
+See the LICENSE for more information.